be6te/Kanot/README.md

 Kanot has returned to its development, after losing the original code and being rewritten from scratch.

 Nobody knows, not even me, when I'll get it out, I just know that it will have many things for its use.

+# Leaving a star is appreciated to support my work